defenseunicorns/uds-package-gitlab/docs/configuration.md

 #### `uds-gitlab-settings` chart:

 - `settingsJob.application.enabled_git_access_protocol` - set this to `all` to reenable the SSH option when selecting a repository's clone dropdown

-- `botAccounts` - set this to an optional list of bot accounts to create.
-If specified, each account will be created in GitLab with the given `username` and `scopes`.
-A PAT will be created for the account and stored in the secret specified by `secret.name`, `secret.namespace`, and `secret.keyName`.
-Any namespaces specified in `botAccounts` secrets will be created automatically.

 NOTE: If the GitLab instance is configured with a license for Premium or Ultimate, [Gitlab Service Accounts](https://docs.gitlab.com/ee/user/profile/service_accounts.html) will be created.
 Otherwise, standard user accounts will be created.